AlexEe/Go-Interview-Challenge/README.md

 - If time permits, should have at least partial answers to the Bonus questions.

 ### Senior-level developers (+4 years experience)
-- Interview has been designed for junior to mid-level.
+- Interview has been designed for junior to mid-level developers.
 However, if no other interview challenge is available:
 - All of the above.
 - Should be able to confidently suggest ideas to improve code quality.
 - Should understand the concept of mocking and interfaces in Go.